MicrosoftLearning/mslearn-ai-sims/sims/seed_identifier/spec.md

 - Class 1: Kama Wheat
 - Class 2: Rosa Wheat
-- Class 3: Canadian Wheet
+- Class 3: Canadian Wheat

 The app should show, on the left side of the screen an area where the user can set the following seed measurements: